24 Sep 2024

 Abimelech (and an Anonymous Woman)

 Gideon’s son, Abimelech, was born to a concubine in Ephraim though Gideon was from the tribe of Manasseh.
-When Gideon died, Abimelech took his name seriously, killing his seventy brothers and establishing himself as king in Israel (Judg 9:6, 22).
+When Gideon died, Abimelech took his name seriously, killing his seventy brothers and establishing himself as king in Israel (Jdg 9:6, 22).
 However, his ascendancy as king was of his own doing.
 He was a usurper, claiming a throne that did not belong to him.
-Though the men of Shechem had helped make Abimelech king, they later turned and fought against him (Judg 9:23, 34, 39).
+Though the men of Shechem had helped make Abimelech king, they later turned and fought against him (Jdg 9:23, 34, 39).

 Abimelech’s battles against the men of Shechem eventually lead him to Thebez where he captures the city and prepares to burn down the tower where the citizens have taken refuge.
 From this tower, “a certain woman threw an upper millstone on Abimelech’s head and crushed his skull.”
-(Judg 9:53)
+(Jdg 9:53)

 We looked at John 10:10 when examining Achsah.
 In John 10:1 Jesus speaks these words: “Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber…The thief comes only to steal and kill and destroy.”
 Abimelech plays a satanic role in Israel, usurping the throne and killing not only his half-brothers but his fellow-Israelites.
 As a satanic figure, he receives a satanic judgment as his head is crushed by “a certain woman” (who has an ironically uncertain identity for us).